wei1009/CapstoneProject-NationalParkService/README.md

-##About the App
+## About the App
 What is the best way to find the national park you want to visit?
 This is a search web app for national parks in the United States.
 This web app presents information of national park to users.
 Information includes national park introduction, activities and locations

 ## Features

 1. Users can search for national parks by states, city and park name, users can also select a national park from the drop-down menu.
 2. The page provides users with park information and a map.
+3. Add ability to register, login and logout.
-3. When user sign up, user can add the national park to favorites page.
+4. When user sign up, user can add the national park to favorites page.

 ## User Flow